 - A copy of the original complaint

-- A copy of the written decision
+- A copy of the district's investigation report

 - A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator

 - A report of any action taken to resolve the complaint

 If notified by CDE that the district's investigation report failed to address allegation(s) raised by the complaint, the district shall, within 20 days of the notification, provide CDE and the appellant with an amended investigation report that addresses the allegation(s) that were not addressed in the original investigation report.
 The amended report shall also inform the appellant of the right to separately appeal the amended report with respect to the allegation(s) that were not addressed in the original report.
 (5 CCR 4632)

 Amended: 04/17/1997; 03/19/1998; 10/17/2002; 04/21/2005; 07/20/2006; 08/16/2012; 02/19/2015; 01/21/2016; 11/17/2016; 07/17/2017; 09/20/2018; 04/11/2019; 5/20/2021